jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Alexi Faraday.md

 ### Current Activities
 Working in some capacity with [[Solonor]] to create magic devices that have a component of both clockwork and magical runes.

 Believes magic should be freely given, that limitations are a bastardization of magic, and it should be like it was before the Spellplague.
+At his charity ball event cast a High Magic spell, "All Mage" giving him the knowledge of lifetimes of magic in one moment.
+He then met with the group and told them he wished to give this power to all people.
+He has collected most of the [[Pieces of The Inevitable]] and requested the Harmonic Resonator so that he could confront Solonor and recreate [[The Inevitable]] ([[30 - 04142024|Session 30]]).

 ### Personality Traits
 Comes off as charismatic and charming, tries to defuse tense situations with jokes and really nice alcohol.
+Hints of ungovernable ambition in his eyes when he talks about his goals.

 ### Relation to The Remnants
-- Is in a romantic relationship with [[Sundara|Sundara Elisthorn's]] sister [[Elowen Elisthorn]]
+- Is in a romantic relationship with [[Elowen Elisthorn]]

 ## Known Stats
 Graviturgy Wizard